petrannce/Python_practicals/README.md

 50. Domain Name → Domain Name Information using Python
 51. Your country → Find your country on map using Python
 52. Spelling Correction → Spelling Correction with Python
+53. Delete a Shortcut → Delete a Shortcut from Desktop

 Events (Special Occasion Scripts)